kormixensnik34/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rich Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also emphasizes the importance of considering the end-user when designing and developing software.

+# 2023-11-30
+- Today's programming wisdom is to always keep learning and adapting to new technologies and programming languages.
+As the tech industry continues to evolve, it' s crucial to stay up-to-date with the latest trends and tools.
+This will not only make you a more valuable asset to your team but also help you stay ahead of the competition.

+One ofthe most important aspects of programming is problem-solving.
+When faced with a challenging problem, take a step back, break it down into smaller components, and approach it from different angles.
+Practice debugging and testing your code, as this will help identify and fix any errors.
+Additionally, always document your work, whether it be through comments in yourcode or a well-written documentation file.This will make your Code more manageable and easier to understand for others who may need to work on it in the future.